apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/scale-for-pulsar.md

 ## Horizontal scaling

 Horizontal scaling changes the amount of pods.
-For example, you can apply horizontal scaling to scale pods up from three to five.
-The scaling process includes the backup and restoration of data.
+For example, you can scale out replicas from three to five.
+The scaling process includes the backup and restore of data.

+From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../../maintaince/scale/horizontal-scale.md) for more details and examples.

 ### Before you start

 - It is recommended to keep 3 nodes without scaling for Zookeeper, and other components can scale horizontally for multiple or single components
 - The scaling of the Bookies node needs to be cautious.
 The data copy is related to the EnsembleSize, Write Quorum, and Ack Quorum configurations, scaling may cause data loss.
 Check [Pulsar official document](https://pulsar.apahe.org/docs/3.0.x/administration-zk-bk/#decommission-bookies-cleanly) for detailed information.

-### Scale replicas

-#### Steps
+### Steps

 1. Change configuration.